-Gorget Pendant – Silver
+Gorget Pendant (Large) – Silver

 The Gorget traces its history back to medieval times when it was worn as a piece of armor around the neck to protect the throat.
 Over time the shape, size, and function changed and by the 17th century it became a symbol of rank among military officers of many countries.
-At this point it was suspended around the neck with a chain or ribbon and was purely decorative.
+At this point a crescent shape was suspended around the neck with a chain or ribbon and was purely decorative.

 The white crescent shape on the South Carolina flag is thought to be partly inspired by the Gorget.
-The original flag flown during the American Revolution Battle of Sullivan’s Island in Charleston, SC on June 28, 1776 had a blue background with the white crescent in the upper left hand corner.
+The original flag flown during the American Revolution Battle of Sullivan’s Island in Charleston, SC on June 28, 1776 had a blue background with a white crescent in the upper left hand corner.
 The flag played a prominent role in the battle that day and the Americans successfully defeated the British, which was a turning point in the war and led to the signing of the Declaration of Independence.

-1″ diameter pendant on 16” length chain – $175
+1″ diameter pendant on 16” length chain – $185

 High polish finish